-Statelessness in REST APIs
+Statelessness in REST API

 The application’s session state is therefore kept entirely on the client.
-The client is responsible for storing and handling the session related information on its own side.
+The client is responsible for storing and handling the session-related information on its own side.

 This also means that the client is responsible for sending any state information to the server whenever it is needed.
 There should not be any session affinity or sticky session between the client and the server.